 God said to Jacob, "Arise, go up to Bethel and remain there; and build an altar there to the God who appeared to you when you were fleeing from your brother Esau."
-So Jacob said to his household and to all who were with him, "Rid yourselves of the alien gods in your midst, purify yourselves, and change your clothes.
-Come, let us go up to Bethel, and I will build an altar there to the God who answered me when I was in distress and who has been with me wherever I have gone."
-They gave to Jacob all the alien gods that they had, and the rings that were in their ears; and Jacob buried them under the terebinth that was near Shechem.
-As they set out, a terror from God fell on the cities round about, so that they did not pursue the sons of Jacob.
-Thus Jacob came to Luz - that is, Bethel - in the land of Canaan, he and all the people who were with him.
-There he built an altar and named the site El-bethel, for it was there that God had revealed Himself to him when he was fleeing from his brother.
-Deborah, Rebekah's nurse, died, and was buried under the oak below Bethel; so it was named Allon-bacuth.
-Jacob set up a pillar, a pillar of stone, and he offered a libation on it and poured oil on it.
-Rachel was in childbirth, and she had hard labor.
-When her labor was at its hardest, the midwife said to her, "Have no fear, for it is another boy for you."
-But as she breathed her last - for she was dying - she named him name Ben-oni; but his father
+2So Jacob said to his household and to all who were with him, "Rid yourselves of the alien gods in your midst, purify yourselves, and change your clothes.
+3Come, let us go up to Bethel, and I will build an altar there to the God who answered me when I was in distress and who has been with me wherever I have gone."
+4They gave to Jacob all the alien gods that they had, and the rings that were in their ears; and Jacob buried them under the terebinth that was near Shechem.
+5As they set out, a terror from God fell on the cities round about, so that they did not pursue the sons of Jacob.
+6Thus Jacob came to Luz-that is, Bethel-in the land of Canaan, he and all the people who were with him.
+7There he built an altar and named the site El-bethel, for it was there that God had revealed Himself to him when he was fleeing from his brother.
+8Deborah, Rebekah's nurse, died, and was buried under the oak below Bethel; so it was named Allon-bacuth.
+14 Jacob set up a pillar, a pillar of stone, and he offered a libation on it and poured oil on it.
+16Rachel was in childbirth, and she had hard labor.
+17When her labor was at its hardest, the midwife said to her, "Have no fear, for it is another boy for you."
+18 But as she breathed her last-for she was dying-she named his name Benoni; but his father called him Benjamin.
+20Over her grave Jacob set up a pillar; it is the pillar at Rachel's grave to this day.32